Agility course obstacles

 The maximum spread to be:

 There must be only one pole on each hurdle.
 The feet of the side supports (wings) should not be interlocking, but touching and must not be out of line by more than 75 mm.
-This means the feet must not be fixed together, but should be parallel and the hurdles not more than 3 inches out of line.
+The back pole must be 1.5m in length.
+The front pole must be 1.4m in length.

 • Judging – a dog should not be faulted if any part of the obstacle is touched and does not fall